 Recalling the Glory of the Past

-This is not just a physical visit to a museum.; when visitors come to Umm Kulthum’s, they travel back in time to where everything had great value.
-Everything about Umm Kulthum was a trademark, and her legacy is commemorated in this museum which bears her name.
+This is not just a physical visit to a museum; when visitors come to Umm Kulthum, they travel back in time to a time when everything was of great value.
+Everything about Umm Kulthum was a trademark, and her legacy is commemorated in this museum, which bears her name.

-Forty-eight years after her death, Umm Kulthum is still number one in Egypt and the Arab world.
-There is no artist as respected as she was and still is.
+Forty-eight years after her death, Umm Kulthum remains number one in Egypt and the Arab world.
+No artist is as respected as she was and still is.
 Umm Kulthum’s voice and music are also appreciated by some of the West’s greatest singers, including Bob Dylan and Maria Callas.
 Umm Kulthum truly exists out of time!